pmlod/portfolio/Language complexity.md

 ## Stylistic complexity features

-These checks identify usages and language features that some readers may find difficult.
+[!NOTE] These checks identify usages and language features that some readers may find difficult.
 You should consider the needs of your target audience when applying these checks, since the appropriateness of most stylistic features is context-dependent.

 Passive voice
 Subordinate or dependent clauses